 Then take a closer look.
 (Turning to face ELIZABETH directly) What do you see now?
-Worn dresses hanging off an old woman.
-All I know is the good I've done has been forgotten.
+A worn dress that hangs off an old woman.
+Everything fine you've made has been forgotten.
 And what's ugly has been revived.
 Books aren't memories, Elizabeth.
 They don't, like dresses, turn to dust.